Market Rules and Objectives

 4) Vendor Obligations:

 a) Vendors shall provide completed Vendor Application via www.managemymarket.com, read the Market Rules and provide copies of any applicable permit and/or licenses needed for the sale of their products.
-Examples are: certification for organically grown produce, nursery license for bedding out plants and nursery stock, and licenses for the kitchen where foods are prepared..
+Examples are: certification for organically grown produce, nursery license for bedding out plants and nursery stock, and licenses for the kitchen where foods are prepared.
 Vendors are responsible for complying with all State and Local health and licensing requirements governing the sale, distribution, and production of their products.
 Failure at any time to conform to such regulations and requirements can be grounds for removal from the Market and forfeiture of fees.
-For information, see the Supplemental Information following these rules.

-b) Each vendor will post a sign identifying his/her or the name of the farm or company represented and the City/Town in which their business is located.
+b) Each vendor will post an easily visible sign identifying his/her or the name of the farm or company represented and the City/Town in which their business is located.
+Vendors are also encouraged to put a website address on their signs for the convenience of customers.

 c) Vendors are required to post clearly visible signs designating products which have been purchased for resale, stating the farm name and town where produced.
-These products are limited to 25% by value per Market day, pursuant to rules 2.1 and b.
+These products are limited to 25% of inventory per Market day, per rule (2)(a).

 d) Vendors will not have vehicles, tables, products, boxes, signs, or any part of their booth outside their space limits, which will be marked on the pavement.
 Space dimensions vary; contact the Market Master for details.

 e) Booths and/or tables must be provided by the vendor, and must be erected with concern for the safety of the public and other Market vendors.
-All vendors must use adequate weights on their canopies.
-If the Market Master deems a booth unsafe he has the authorization to ask the vendor to make changes to their booth for the public’s safety.
-If the vendor does not make appropriate changes to their booth they may be asked to dismantle their booth and leave the Market immediately.
+All vendors must use adequate weights on their canopies to hold the canopies in place during windy days.
+If the Market Master deems a booth unsafe he has the authorization to ask the vendor to make changes to his or her booth for the public’s safety.
+If the vendor does not make appropriate changes to the booth he or she may be asked to dismantle the booth and leave the Market immediately.

-f) Vendors are responsible for keeping their space attractive during the Market and for cleaning them up throughout the Market.
+f) Vendors are responsible for keeping their spaces attractive during the Market and for cleaning them up throughout the Market.
 Vendors will also be responsible for the removal of their own refuse and/or unsold products from the Market premises.
 Those vendors who fail to clean up at the end of the Market day will be issued a written warning for first time offense and assessed a $50.00 fee for the second offense.
 A third offense is grounds for termination of the Vendor Agreement.
 Market trash cans are for customers only.
 Any vendor selling prepared food or providing samples must provide a waste can in front of the booth for public use.
+Individual vendors may dispose of modest amounts of trash in the dumpster at the end of the Market day, but should not be putting broken down boxes or a large amount of trash in the dumpster.

 g) Vendors will conduct themselves courteously.
 It is the Market’s intention to win friends and benefit vendors, consumers, and the community.

-h) Vendors accepting WIC and/or Senior Vouchers must post signs stating that fact.
-Market staff will not be responsible for tracking which vendors do or do not accept these vouchers.
+h) Vendors accepting WIC, SNAP and/or Senior Vouchers are strongly encouraged to post easily visible signs notifying customers of that fact.
+Market staff will not be responsible for tracking which vendors do or do not accept these alternate forms of payment.

 b) For safety reasons, vendors will not be allowed to drive their vehicles in the Market 15 minutes prior to opening and 15 minutes after the closing of the Market.
 We need to give our customers time to leave the Market before vehicles begin moving about.
 This rule will be strictly enforced.
 The first violation will result in a warning: the second violation will result in a one-week suspension from participation in the Market.
 A third violation may result in termination of the Vendor Agreement.